wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 All valid lists should be selectable.

 For initial rollout, with only a small number of lists to choose from, a simple drop-down menu would suffice.
-But once the number of lists increases, it will likely be desirable to make lists searchable by list name, list decription, author, date of submission, list event ID, and number of items.
+But we should anticipate the number of lists to increases; it will therefore likely be desirable to create a UI that makes lists searchable by list name, list decription, author, date of submission, list event ID, and/or number of proposed items.

-Once phase 2 is implemented, several other curation-related parameters could also be useful for search (e.g. to select for lists depending on how many ratings from trusted users have been received).
+Once phase 2 is implemented, several other curation-related parameters could also be useful for search, e.g. number of accepted items, number of rejected items, number of curators, etc.

-Once a list is selected, the viewer should be able to see list details, including:
+Once a list is selected, the viewer should be able to explore list details, including:
 - list name
 - list description
 - list author, with author details (icon, name, etc)